ItalyStrap/advanced-control-manager/readme.txt

 Simply activate functionality from Advanced Control Manager option page, add ItalyStrap vCard Local Business in your widgetozed area and then fill in the fields input

-For more informations read the documentation
+For more information read the documentation

 If you have any problem please open a ticket :-)